Camellia-Ch/NF_Revision_Spatial-prioritization-code/README.md

 Note 1: Original data = files1 = list.files(pattern = ".tif$")

+Note 2: Priorities refer to the highest (level: 1) to lowest (level: 100) valuable areas for Camellia replacement to achieve benefits.

-Note 2: software's license for use is RStudio (https://posit.co/download/rstudio-desktop/).
+Note 3: software's license for use is RStudio (https://posit.co/download/rstudio-desktop/).